hikari-crescent/book/src/ext/cooldowns.md

     return ctx.user.id
 ```

-This is a bucket that rate limits users based on ID and guild ID.
+This is a bucket that rate limits users based on ID and guild ID:
 ```python
 import crescent
 import typing